20 Best Things To Do in Haleiwa (+ Top North Shore Attractions!)

 Here, you will be able to see work from over 20 artists at once in all different mediums, including photography, sculpture, and painting to appeal to a wide audience.

-The Haleiwa museum is open every day from 10:00 am to 6:00 pm.
+The Haleiwa Museum is open every day from 10:00 am to 6:00 pm.
 Be sure to check out the website close to your trip to find out more about the different events and exhibitions that will be taking place.

 Address: 66-252 Kamehameha Hwy Haleiwa, Hi 96712